 The main origins of EU energy imports have changed somewhat in recent years.
 Russia has maintained its position as the leading supplier to the EU of the main primary energy commodities – hard coal, crude oil and hard coal throughout the whole period 2010-2020.
 The only minor exception was in 2012 when the United States supplied more hard coal than Russia (see Table 3).

 The security of the EU’s primary energy supplies may be threatened if a high proportion of imports are concentrated among relatively few partners.
-More than three quarters (77.1 %) of the EU-28’s imports of natural gas in 2016 came from Russia, Norway or Algeria.
-A similar analysis shows that more than two thirds (68.2 %) of EU-28 solid fuel imports originated from Russia, Columbia and Australia, while imports of crude oil were slightly less concentrated among the principal suppliers, as Russia, Norway and Iraq accounted for 52.6 % of the EU’s imports.
+Almost three quarters (70.3 %) of the EU’s imports of natural gas in 2018 came from Russia, Norway and Algeria.
+A similar analysis shows that imports of crude oil were slightly less concentrated among the principal suppliers, as Russia, Iraq and Saudi Arabia accounted for roughly the half (45.9 %) of the EU’s imports.
 Hard coal is also mostly imported from Russia and the United States, but because of its wider availability, it affects to a lesser degree energy security.

-More than half of EU-28 energy needs are covered by imports
+More than half of EU energy needs are covered by imports

 EU dependency on energy imports didn’t change much over the last decade, from 58.4 % of gross available energy in 2008 to 58.2 % in 2018 (see Figure 3).
-Since 2004, the EU-28’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-28’s gross inland energy consumption was supplied by net imports and the dependency rate exceeded 50.0 %.
+During the presented period, the EU’s net imports of energy have been greater than its primary production; in other words, more than half of the EU’s gross available energy was supplied by net imports and the dependency rate exceeded 50.0 %.